Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022: Background

-On 9 December 2021, Associate Health Minister Dr. Ayesha Verrall confirmed that the New Zealand Government would seek to fulfill the Smokefree 2025 goal by introducing new legislation banning anyone under the age of 14 from legally purchasing tobacco for the rest of their lives.
+On 9 December 2021, Associate Health Minister Ayesha Verrall confirmed that the New Zealand Government would seek to fulfill the Smokefree 2025 goal by introducing new legislation banning anyone under the age of 14 from legally purchasing tobacco for the rest of their lives.
 Older generations will only be permitted to buy tobacco products with very low-levels of nicotine while fewer retailers will be allowed to sell tobacco products.
-The Government's announcement was welcomed by the Green Party and several health experts including New Zealand Medical Association chair Dr Alistair Humphrey, Health Coalition Aotearoa smokefree expert advisory group chair Sally Liggins, and University of Auckland Associate Dean of Pacific Collin Tukuitonga, who stated that it would deal with the health effects of smoking on the public including the Māori and Pasifika communities.
+The Government's announcement was welcomed by the Green Party and several health experts and academical researchers including New Zealand Medical Association chair Alistair Humphrey, Health Coalition Aotearoa smokefree expert advisory group chair Sally Liggins, and University of Auckland Associate Dean of Pacific Collin Tukuitonga, who stated that it would deal with the health effects of smoking on the public including the Māori and Pasifika communities.
 By contrast, the opposition ACT Party's health spokesperson Karen Chhour criticised the proposed law, arguing that prohibition did not work and would create a black market for tobacco products.

 First reading

 The Bill passed its first reading on 27 July 2022 by a margin of 109 to 10 votes.
 While the bill was supported by the governing Labour Party, the allied Green Party, the opposition National, and Māori parties, it was opposed by the libertarian ACT Party.
-Supporters of the bill including its sponsor Dr Verrall, fellow Labour Members of Parliament (MPs) Dr. Tangi Utikere, and Tracey McLellan, argued that it would address the harmful impact of smoking on the public particularly the Māori community.
+Supporters of the bill including its sponsor Verrall, fellow Labour Members of Parliament (MPs) Tangi Utikere, and Tracey McLellan, argued that it would address the harmful impact of smoking on the public particularly the Māori community.

-National Party MPs of including Dr Shane Reti, Matt Doocey, Simon Watts, and Michael Woodhouse expressed support for the Bill's goal to combat the health effects of smoking but expressed concerned about its experimental nature and enforceability.
+National Party MPs of including Shane Reti, Matt Doocey, Simon Watts, and Michael Woodhouse expressed support for the Bill's goal to combat the health effects of smoking but expressed concerned about its experimental nature and enforceability.
 Green MP Chlöe Swarbrick and Māori Party co-leader Debbie Ngarewa-Packer supported the bill's efforts to limit the availability of tobacco products but questioned the effectiveness of reducing nicotine content and prohibition respectively.
 The ACT Party's deputy-leader Brooke van Velden opposed the bill on the grounds that it limited individual rights and argued that measures to limit smoking could increasing organised crime.